eduvpn/documentation/DEPLOY_CENTOS.md

 you can run on a fresh CentOS (or Red Hat Enterprise Linux) 7 installation.
 It will configure all components and will be ready for use after running!

-Additional scripts are available after deployment:
+An additional script is available after deployment:

 * Use [Let's Encrypt](https://letsencrypt.org/) for automatic web server certificate management;
-* Switch to modern PHP (experimental)

 ## Requirements